About our Institute

 .
 The Institute of Literary Translation is currently led by a supervisory board composed of translators, professors, researchers, and other professionals in the translation field.
 Vladimir Grigoriev, deputy head of the Russian Federal Agency for Press and Mass Communication, leads the supervisory board

-The Institute for Literary Translation awards an annual “Read Russia” prize to individual translators or groups of translators for the exceptional translation of works of prose and poetry from Russian into other languages.
+The Institute for Literary Translation awards a biannual “Read Russia” prize to individual translators or groups of translators for the exceptional translation of works of prose and poetry from Russian into other languages.
 Awards are made in four categories—for translations of contemporary and classic prose, and for translations of contemporary and classic poetry—and recognize works published by foreign publishers in the previous two years.

 The Read Russia site